Steph-6/Steph-6.github.io/project1.md

 ***

-Intial Concept - MVP
+Initial Concept - MVP

-My intial idea was a game based aroud Guitar Hero, three columns with falling squares where the player had to click the square when it was within certain boundaries.
+My initial idea was a game based around Guitar Hero, three columns with falling squares where the player had to click the square when it was within certain boundaries.

 ***

 Game Play logic

 My concept led to a simple MVP: